NessieCanCode/netbox-wsl/README.md

 # netbox-wsl

-This repository is intended to facilitate installation of the popular NetBox DCIM/IPAM on Windows 10 using WSL (Ubuntu 20.04 LTS).
+This repository is intended to facilitate installation of the popular NetBox DCIM/IPAM on Windows 10 using WSL (Ubuntu 20.04 LTS) For Non-Production.

 This is experimental, and not fully supported.